 Amaranth.
 Have you made its acquaintance?

-I am enamored of this super-grain, but have been remiss in posting a new amaranth recipe in a while, despite having two pounds worth stored in the refrigerator.
-My husband likes to remind me of my extensive cache of grains, nuts and seeds when he gets frostbite foraging through the deep freezer for a pint of ice cream.
+I am enamored of this super-grain, but have been remiss in posting a new amaranth recipe in a while, despite having two pounds-worth stored in the freezer.
+My husband likes to remind me of my extensive cache of grains, nuts and seeds when he gets frostbite foraging for a pint of ice cream.

-So, on amaranth a most remarkable food.
+Amaranth is a remarkable food.
 It has not received the same level of buzz as its cousin, quinoa, but it boasts many of the same super-benefits.

 But I came up with something new for today’s post: a sweet and nutty breakfast muffin that has equal measures of great taste and protein to jumpstart the morning.

 - Portable (great for breakfast on the go)

 Note that the complete directions are also in the recipe card below.

 Step One: Cook the Amaranth Into a Porridge

 The recipe begins by cooking the amaranth into creamy porridge I alluded to a moment ago.
 It only takes 20 minutes of hands-free time to cook.
 You can also do this a day or more ahead of time.

 Step Two: Grind Some of the Oats into a Flour